kimrutherford/rsame/README.md

-Same in Rust
+Text::Same in Rust

 To Do:
-  - everything
+  - display matches nicely